Stay Ahead Of Cyber Threats With EDR, MDR, And XDR Solutions

 EDR provides comprehensive visibility into the entire endpoint environment, including the activities and behaviors of applications, users, and devices.
 This enables security teams to quickly detect and respond to threats, reducing the risk of data breaches, system disruptions, and other cybersecurity incidents.

-How does EDR work?
+How Does EDR Work?

 EDR works by continuously monitoring endpoint activity, analyzing data in real-time, and applying appropriate responses to detected threats.
 When a threat is detected, EDR takes immediate action to contain and remediate the issue, such as blocking malicious traffic, killing or quarantining malicious processes, or removing files associated with the threat.